Flood Mapping Service

 - Determine flood levels for building and development works.

-Technical reports for the flood studies will be available to view in the "Flood Study Areas" layer in MOSAIC in the near future.
+Technical reports for the flood studies will be available to view in the "Flood Study Areas" layer in TownsvilleMAPS in the near future.
 They are also available on the public website, on the engineering reports page.

 "I accept the Terms and Conditions of Use as outlined below and as per your signed licence agreement."